schmeekygeek/tyitprac/src/introduction.md

 # Support
 ![](https://media.giphy.com/media/CT5Ye7uVJLFtu/200.gif)

-If you want to support me on what I do, the least you can do is star [this repository](https://github.com/schmeekygeek/tyitprac) on GitHub.
+If you want to support my work, the least you can do is star [the repository](https://github.com/schmeekygeek/tyitprac) on GitHub.
 Plis.

 *Built using [mdbook](https://github.com/rust-lang/mdBook/), content files written in MarkDown*